edwardwawrzynek/scp/isa.md

 </table>

 ### ptb.r.n
 Set the ptb to the value in reg. priv_lv should be sys(0) going into instruction.
-Callin in sys(1) will cause a strange jump and likely crash.
+Calling in sys(1) will cause a strange jump and likely crash.
 ```
 ptb.r.n reg
 ; ptb = reg